-School administrators shall investigate promptly all complaints of hazing and administer appropriate discipline to any individual who violate this policy.
-Students, administrators, coaches, sponsors, volunteers, and school employees shall be alert to incidents of hazing and shall report conduct to the school principal.
+School administrators shall investigate promptly all complaints of hazing and administer appropriate discipline to any individual who violates this policy.

+Students, administrators, coaches, sponsors, volunteers, and school employees shall be alert to incidents of hazing and shall report such conduct to the school principal.

-The school shall annually inform students, parents, coaches, sponsors, volunteers and staff that hazing of students in inappropriate.
-Guidelines
+The school shall annually inform students, parents, coaches, sponsors, volunteers and staff that hazing of students is prohibited.